ishwargov/ishwargov.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Software Engineer @ Arista
+subtitle: Msc.
+Computer Science at TUM

 profile:
   align: right